 - 7.14.
 Where the approval of the Minister for a Tariff Adjustment is delayed, the Commission shall obtain the approval from the Minister for the existing Allowed Tariff to remain in effect until the approval for the Tariff Adjustment is issued. - 7.15.
-Prior to the commencement of the next year, the Commission will determine the value of any over-recovery or under-recovery of revenues by the Transportation Licensee arising from a delay in approval of the Tariff Adjustment. - 7.16.
+Prior to the commencement of the next year, the Commission will determine the value of any over-recovery or under-recovery of revenues by the Distribution Licensee arising from a delay in approval of the Tariff Adjustment. - 7.16.
 This will be calculated as the difference between revenue earned from the applied tariffs and revenue that would have been earned had the approved tariffs been applied without delay, adjusted for the time value of money at the Allowed Rate of Return. - 7.17.
-This difference shall be: - (a) returned to User, if an over-recovery; - (b) paid to the Transportation Licensee, if an under-recovery, as an addition to the next Tariff Adjustment; or - (c) through any other mechanism as determined by the Commission.
+This difference shall be: - (a) returned to the User, if it is an over-recovery, - (b) paid to as an addition to the next Tariff Adjustment, or - (c) through any other mechanism as determined by the Commission.